 Acopian Engineering Center was renovated in 2003 and houses all the engineering departments.
 The 90,000 square-foot, five-story structure houses the civil engineering department on the first and third floors.

-The Civil and Environmental Computer Lab contains 16 new (August 2014 – replaced every three years) computers with dual, tilting-flat panel monitors.
+Room 302.
+The Civil and Environmental Computer Lab contains 16 computers with dual, tilting-flat panel monitors.
 Appropriate specialized software, such as current versions of GIS, AutoCAD, are installed on each computer.
 Computers are accessible to all students and can be used all hours the building is open.
-There is also a large conference table in the center of the room for use in group projects and collaborative work.

 This room is a work area and lounge for the civil engineering students.
 There are four computers that can run all engineering programs, a large conference work table, and a relaxing sofa/chair set.
 The room is used as a meeting place as well as a room for group work.